Chart Color Schemes

 The educational profile of Semaphore exceeds national averages, with above-average qualification levels and academic performance metrics

-In Semaphore, educational attainment exceeds broader benchmarks.
-Among residents aged 15+, 33.2% hold university qualifications, compared to 22.6% in the SA3 area and 25.7% in the state overall.
-This high level of educational attainment positions Semaphore well for knowledge-based opportunities.
-Bachelor degrees are most common at 20.2%, followed by postgraduate qualifications (8.9%) and graduate diplomas (4.1%).
+Semaphore's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 33.2% have university qualifications, compared to 22.6% in the SA3 area and 25.7% in South Australia overall.
+This high level of educational attainment positions Semaphore favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 20.2%, followed by postgraduate qualifications (8.9%) and graduate diplomas (4.1%).

-Vocational credentials are also prominent, with 34.5% of residents aged 15+ holding such qualifications - advanced diplomas at 11.8% and certificates at 22.7%.
-A significant portion of the population is actively pursuing education, with 24.3% engaged in formal learning.
+Vocational credentials are also common, with 34.5% of residents aged 15 and above holding such qualifications – advanced diplomas account for 11.8% and certificates for 22.7%.
+A significant proportion of Semaphore's population is actively engaged in formal education, with 24.3% pursuing it.
 This includes 7.7% in primary education, 6.5% in tertiary education, and 5.6% pursuing secondary education.

 Frequently Asked Questions - Education